hone1er/movement-brief/README.md

 1. **IP Address**: The application verifies the IP address of the user to ensure that the user is not a bot.
 2. **Signature**: The application verifies the signature of the user to ensure that the user is not a bot.
 3. **Rate Limit**: The application enforces rate limits to prevent bots from making too many requests.
+4. **Cloudflare Captcha**: The application uses Cloudflare Captcha to verify that the user is not a bot.

 ---